FAQ

 Our team will continue to work with our advisory group, partners and dashboard users to develop a blueprint that will guide future development.
 The blueprint will connect information needs with available data sources, as well as identify gaps and opportunities to improve data capture and timeliness.
 These learnings will be a key part of the work HWC is leading to advance a pan-Canadian health workforce data strategy.

 HWC thanks all those who have contributed to the development and publication of these dashboards.
-Ongoing feedback is welcomed to continue further enhancements and ensure development of a value-add product!
+Ongoing feedback is welcomed to continue further enhancements and ensure development of a value-added product!